 Whether Whole Food’s attempt at smaller curated stores and more competitive pricing is a good idea depends on who you ask.
 Some experts are warning that margins could be hurt as the chain cuts prices.
 Moreover, since Whole Foods is not exactly noted for maintaining razor-thin margins, there’s skepticism the chain even knows how to operate in a low-price environment.

 On the other hand, Whole Foods may not have much choice.
 Other chains such as The Kroger Co.
-(NYSE:KRC), Target Corporation (NYSE:TGTC) and Wal-Mart Stores Inc. (NYSE:WMTC) have entered the natural and organic space with much more competitive pricing than Whole Foods.
+(NYSE:KRC), Target Corporation (NYSE:TGTB) and Wal-Mart Stores Inc. (NYSE:WMTB) have entered the natural and organic space with much more competitive pricing than Whole Foods.
 Some analysts believe the 365 launch might turn things in Whole Foods’ favor.

 On The Plus Side